DavidWells/netlify-functions-workshop/_instructor/use-cases/13-returning-dynamic-images/README.md

-# Using functions for uploading files
+# Using functions for returning images

-This lesson will walk through creating a function to get pre-signed s3 upload urls.
+This lesson will walk through creating a function to return an image instead of `json`.

-Pre-signed upload urls can be used for users to upload profile images and a variety of other user cases.

 <!-- AUTO-GENERATED-CONTENT:START (TOC) -->
 - [Lesson Steps](#lesson-steps)